Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: LES-FVM for Burgers' equation

-To evaluate the correctness of the considered commutator expressions, we employ the ``DNS-aided LES''-framework of Bae and Lozano-Duran~\cite{baeExactSubgridscaleModels2017,baeNumericalModelingError2022}.
-It consists of running a DNS alongside an LES, where the DNS solution is used to compute the closure term used in the LES equation.
-Ideally, by using the DNS solution to compute the right-hand side, one would expect to be able to recover the filtered DNS solution with the DNS-aided LES.
-The LES equation is defined as an approximation to \cref{eq:cl-two-grid-les}:
+To evaluate the correctness of different residual fluxes, we employ the ``DNS-aided LES(-FVM)''-framework of Bae and Lozano-Duran~\cite{baeExactSubgridscaleModels2017,baeNumericalModelingError2022}.
+It consists of running a DNS alongside an LES-FVM, where the DNS solution is used to compute the closure term used in the LES-FVM equation.
+Ideally, by using the DNS solution to compute the right-hand side, one would expect to be able to recover the filtered DNS solution with the DNS-aided LES-FVM.
+We here solve the coupled DNS/LES-FVM equations